theredwiking/theredwiking/README.md

 	  </a>
 	</div>
 	<h1>
-	Welcome to code park
+	Welcome please look around and contribute if something looks fun
 	</h1>
 </div>

 ### About me :
-I'm a backend developer with little experience with frontend.
+I'm a backend developer with some experince in frontend, mostly using svelte or vanilla html, css and javascript.
 I'm from Denmark 🇩🇰
-- I develop custom backend for website and desktop
+I mostly worked on backend development for websites, mobile and desktop.
+Part of my exam was making an backend for an game wioth my group.
+I also make some cli and system services to get an better understanding of how things work, and makes cross-platform easier.
 - I like to work in different languages to solve problems
 - In my free time i like to work on my own projects and learn new technologies
-- One of my interessests is solving problems
+- I like learning nerdy subjects and understading how things actually works

 ---
 Knowledge :